Sk-Mahammad-Irfan/Sk-Mahammad-Irfan/README.md

 - **Wallet Watch** (Active)
   A comprehensive **Subscription Manager** tool.
 It allows users to monitor billing cycles, track financial commitments, and optimize their monthly spending.

-- **Vahan-Shield**
-  An AI-powered vehicle compliance and health monitor tailored for the Indian market, tracking insurance, PUC, and fines via API integration.

-- **Local-First Task Manager**
-  A collaborative tool for small teams that prioritizes privacy and works seamlessly offline with local Wi-Fi synchronization.

 ---

 ### 🧠 2026 Milestone: 30 Days of GenAI